List of high commissioners of New Zealand to Tonga

-The High Commissioner from New Zealand to Tonga is New Zealand's foremost diplomatic representative in the Kingdom of Tonga, and in charge of New Zealand's diplomatic mission in Tonga.
+The high commissioner of New Zealand to Tonga is New Zealand's foremost diplomatic representative in the Kingdom of Tonga, and in charge of New Zealand's diplomatic mission in Tonga.

-The High Commission is located in Nukuʻalofa, Tonga's capital city.
-New Zealand has maintained a resident High Commissioner in Tonga since 1976.
+The high commission is located in Nukuʻalofa, Tonga's capital city.
+New Zealand has maintained a resident high commissioner in Tonga since 1976.

-As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Tonga are at governmental level, rather than between Heads of State.
-Thus, the countries exchange High Commissioners, rather than ambassadors.
+As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Tonga are at governmental level, rather than between heads of state.
+Thus, the countries exchange high commissioners, rather than ambassadors.